-In fact, it’s pretty notorious and is considered to be one of the most common fungal patch diseases in the UK.
+Red thread disease is one of the most common fungal lawn diseases in the UK.

-As the name suggests, this unsightly ailment is characterised by a reddish tinge, particularly prevalent in humid conditions.
+As the name suggests, this unsightly ailment is characterised by a reddish tinge.
+It is particularly prevalent in humid conditions.

-If that description has raised red thread flags in your mind, you’re in the right place.
-This page is dedicated to all things red thread – including how to get rid of it.
+If your lawn looks like the photo above, you're in the right place.
+This page is dedicated to all things red thread - including how to get rid of it.

 What does red thread disease look like?